magomimmo/modern-cljs/doc/tutorial-10.md

 those directories and files will not exist anymore?
 Those border assertions are going pass anyway, because they are true in any possible world even if they seem to assume the existance of `src/cljs/cljs` directories.
-Any other concrete assertion will probably miserably fail, perhaps months after we set up the tests suite.
-A foresight worthy of Cassandra (not to be confused with the notorious no sql db).
+Any other concrete assertion will probably miserably fails, perhaps months after we set up the tests suite.
+A foresight worthy of Cassandra (not to be confused with the notorious nosqldb).

 ## Enter fixture

-To address this problem `clojure.test` support the concept of *fixture*.
-The primary purpose of fixtures is to mantain a consistent context on which exercise tests, which means don't let the tests results depend on an uncontrolled world.
+To address this problem `clojure.test` supports the concept of *fixture*.
+The primary purpose of fixtures is to offer a consistent context on which exercise tests, which means don't let the results of tests depend on an uncontrolled world.

 A fixture is an HFO (Higher Order Function) which: